Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Unified Framework for Existing Work

 We propose a unified framework to summarize and help better understand existing unsupervised node embedding methods.
 The proposed framework can be viewed as a two-step procedure.
 The first step is to \emph{encode pairwise node similarities into a matrix $\mathbf{S}$}, whose entry $S_{ij}$ reflects the similarity between $v_i$ and $v_j$.
 This similarity is typically related to homophily, structural equivalence, or a mix of both.
 The second step is to \emph{factorize the constructed similarity matrix $\mathbf{S}$}.
 More precisely, the goal is to identify two matrices $\mathbf{U},\mathbf{V}\in\mathbb{R}^{n\times d}$ such that $\mathbf{S}\approx \mathbf{UV}^{\top}$, and then use the rows of $\mathbf{U}=[\mathbf{u}_1,\cdots,\mathbf{u}_n]^{\top}$ as node embeddings, i.e., $f(v_i) = \mathbf{u}_i$.

 We categorize related work according to their adopted methods in each step; see Fig.~\ref{fig:framework}.
-For the first step, existing works are divided into the two following categories. \begin{itemize} \item \emph{Explicitly compute the similarity matrix $\mathbf{S}$ from $\mathbf{A}$.}
+For the first step, existing works can be divided into the two following categories. \begin{itemize} \item \emph{Explicitly compute the similarity matrix $\mathbf{S}$ from $\mathbf{A}$.}

 \textbf{HOPE} \cite{hope} considers four common similarity measures (such as the Katz Index and the personalized PageRank) that can be readily computed from $\mathbf{A}$, whereas \textbf{GraRep} \cite{grarep} adopts positive $k$-step log probability matrices for different values of $k$. \textbf{GRA} \cite{gra} proposes a Global Resource Allocation similarity measure, which is a variation over Katz that selectively assigns a high similarity score to pairs of nodes that have a large number of paths between them. \textbf{NetMF} \cite{netmf} and \textbf{NetSMF} \cite{netsmf} consider the similarity matrix implicitly factorized in \cite{deepwalk} [cf.~\eqref{E:dw}].